mstf-yalcin/spring-boot-rabbitmq/README.md

       - 15672:15672
     restart: always

 ```

- Will create one RabbitMQ server, one producer,, and two consumer containers in the project.
+ Will create one RabbitMQ server, one producer and two consumer containers in the project.
 ```bash
 docker compose up -d
 ```